peteroupc/peteroupc.github.io/exporand.md

 The following algorithm generates the ratio of two uniform random variates.

-1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), we have a uniform random variate between 0 and 1.
+1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, we have a uniform random variate between 0 and 1.
 Create a positive-sign zero-integer-part uniform PSRN, then optionally fill the PSRN with uniform random digits as necessary to give the number's fractional part the desired number of digits (similarly to **FillGeometricBag**), then return the PSRN.
 2. At this point, the result will be 1 or greater.
 Set _intval_ to 1 and set _size_ to 1.
-3. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), go to step 4.
+3. Generate 1 or 0 with equal probability.
+If 1 was generated this way, go to step 4.
 Otherwise, add _size_ to _intval_, then multiply _size_ by 2, then repeat this step.
 (This step chooses an interval beyond 1, taking advantage of the fact that the area under the PDF between 1 and 2 is 1/4, between 2 and 4 is 1/8, between 4 and 8 is 1/16, and so on, so that an appropriate interval is chosen with the correct probability.)
 4. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.
 5. Create a positive-sign zero-integer-part uniform PSRN, _ret_.
 6. Call the **sub-algorithm** below with _d_ = _intval_ and _c_ = _i_.
 If the call returns 0, go to step 4.
 (Here we simulate _intval_/(_i_+_&lambda;_) rather than 1/(_i_+_&lambda;_) in order to increase acceptance rates in this step.
 This is possible without affecting the algorithm's correctness.)